List of The Flash characters: Henry Allen

-Henry Allen (portrayed by John Wesley Shipp; seasons 1-3 & 5 & 9) is Barry Allen's father.
+Dr. Henry Allen (portrayed by John Wesley Shipp; seasons 1–3, 5 and 9) is the father of Barry Allen, the husband of Nora Allen, and the Earth-1 doppelgänger of Jay Garrick.
 Shipp previously portrayed Barry Allen in the 1990 television series.
-Henry was a respectable doctor before he was wrongfully convicted of murdering his wife Nora Allen and incarcerated in Iron Heights Prison after Eobard Thawne framed him.
-Only his son Barry and later Joe West believe his innocence.
-Throughout season one, he learns that Barry is the Flash and is proud of his son.
-Henry serves as Barry's moral conscience in using these powers wisely, thus keeping Barry from being tempted by personal gains.

-In season two, Henry is released from prison due to Eobard's confession to Nora's murder.
-However, he leaves Central City to seek a reclusive life as he believes that his presence could hold back Barry's duties as the Flash.
-He returns to counsel Barry and offer encouragement after his son's disastrous fight with Hunter Zolomon but then returns to seclusion.
-When Barry is de-powered, Henry joins S.T.A.R.
-Labs to help in Barry's fight to save the world from Zoom.
-Henry is killed by Zolomon in order for Barry to relive the same tragedy he went through when Nora was killed by the Reverse-Flash.
-Following his death, Henry's Earth-3 doppelgänger Jay Garrick takes over in mentoring Barry on power and responsibility.
+Henry was a respectable doctor before he was wrongfully convicted of murdering Nora and incarcerated in Iron Heights Prison after the Reverse-Flash framed him.
+Only Barry and later Joe West believed in his innocence.
+He learns that Barry is the Flash and is proud of his son.
+Henry serves as Barry's moral conscience in being a speedster wisely, thus keeping Barry from being tempted by personal gains.
+Henry is released from prison due to Thawne's confession to Nora's murder, but leaves Central City to seek a reclusive life as he believes that his presence could hold back Barry's duties as the Flash.
+He returns to counsel Barry and offer encouragement during his son's disastrous fights with Zoom and even joins S.T.A.R.
+Labs to help in Barry's fight to save Earth-1.
+Henry is killed by Zoom for Barry to relive the same tragedy with Nora killed by the Reverse-Flash.
+Following Henry's death, Jay takes over in mentoring Barry on power and responsibility.